YashSampat23154/IIITH_SSD/ssd_lab_activity_1/README.md

-Write a bash script that takes path of a text file containing some alphanumeric text as input and filters out its content to print only those words that start with ‘a’ (case insensitive) and do not end with ‘txt’ (case insensitive).
+Question 1 : Write a bash script that takes path of a text file containing some alphanumeric text as input and filters out its content to print only those words that start with ‘a’ (case insensitive) and do not end with ‘txt’ (case insensitive).

 • Input Constraints – The path will be a valid file path (it can be absolute or relative) and the file will be a text file.
 The file will contain only alphanumeric characters.